macloo/python-beginners/flask/part3_templates/README.md

 <img src="{{ photo }}" alt="Student photo">
 ```

 The variables are inserted where needed as placeholders in *double curly braces*, which we've already covered here.

+## Templates: Conclusion

+I hope the final app in *students4.py* has demonstrated clearly why using templates in Flask is well worth the effort required to learn.

+* [Flask template documentation](http://jinja.pocoo.org/docs/2.10/templates/) &mdash; all the commands for the Jinja2 syntax are here.